 Playing solitaire: the basic rules

-If you're new to Solitaire or need a refresher, here's how to get started:
+If you are new to Solitaire or need a refresher, here's how to get started:

-• Configuration : you'll need a standard pack of 52 cards.
+- Configuration : You will need a standard deck of 52 cards.
 Divide them into seven columns, with the number of cards increasing from one in the first column to seven in the last.
-Only the top card in each column should be visible.
+Only the top card of each column should be visible.

-• The goal Your aim is to arrange all the cards in the foundation area, sorted by suit from Ace to King.
+- The goal Your goal is to arrange all cards in the foundation area, sorted by suit, from Ace to King.

-• Moving cards: This is where the game gets interesting.
-You can move the top card of any column to another card of a different color and higher rank.
+- Moving cards: This is where the game gets interesting.
+You can move the top card from any column to another card of a different color and higher rank.
 For example, you can place a red 4 on a black 5.

-• Package processing : What about the rest of the cards that don't appear in the columns?
-These are your reserves.
-You can flip through them whenever you need to, but if a card doesn't fit anywhere, it stays out of play for the time being.
+- Package processing : What about the rest of the cards that aren't listed in the columns?
+Those are your reserves.
+You can flip through them when you need to, but if a card doesn't fit anywhere, it stays out of play for now.

 Fun facts about solitaire